 Opportunity in Challenges

 All in all, the implementation of these economic tools has created a business climate that isn’t conducive to foreign companies breaking into the market.
-Add this to the fact that every city is a unique market, and you will have a country where successful entry is like to hit a moving target.
+Add this to the fact that every city is a unique market, and you will have a country where successful entry is like hitting a moving target.
 Notwithstanding these obstacles, opportunities abound for businesses that successfully enter the Chinese market.

 China is home to at least 1.4 billion people.
 This statistic alone is inviting to anyone looking for a broad consumer base.
 In addition, the growing presence of foreign brands in the country is emblematic of the public’s acceptance of business from the West.